Learn about the Emotional Benefits of Yoga

 4. It improves the quality of your sleep

+Melatonin is the hormone in charge of regular sleep cycles.
+The neurotransmitter serotonin deals with regulating your mood and appetite.
 Both of these become balanced when you do yoga.
 As a result, you can sleep better every night.

 6. It boosts your mood

-- Be confident themselves
+- Be self-confident

-8. It helps prevent neurodegenerative diseases
+8. One of the emotional benefits of yoga is it helps prevent neurodegenerative diseases

 Yoga, along with meditation, increases the size of structures called telomeres.
 When they’re small, they cause premature aging, various diseases, and premature death.

 With just 15 minutes per day, you’ll help these structures grow bigger.
 This means that yoga can be helpful in the fight to prevent degenerative diseases like Alzheimer’s.